ludoBcg/Vulkan_demo/README.md

 * [GLFW (Graphics Library Framework)](https://www.glfw.org/)

   Download latest version.
-The library is provided with a Cmake file, use it to generated a VisualStudio solution, then open it, and build
+The library is provided with a Cmake file, use it to generate a VisualStudio solution, then open it, and build

 * [GLM (OpenGL Mathematics)](https://github.com/g-truc/glm)